neurodevs/node-test-counter/README.md

 Once [installed globally](#global-installation), you can run node-test-counter directly from the command line.

-Count tests in the current working directory:
+Count tests in the current working directory, with results shown for each top-level subdirectory:

 `$ count-tests`